 The cost of renting a car in Iceland depends on what car you’re renting, what time of year and the length of your rental.

+Summer is the most expensive time of year to rent a car in Iceland because the demand is much higher.
+Winter is the cheapest since there are fewer tourists visiting at that time.
 In general, if you choose to rent a 2WD economy car it is going to be much cheaper than renting a 4X4 SUV.
 If you want to determine exactly how much it will cost you to rent the perfect road trip car, enter your dates and times here for bespoke pricing.

-How much is the price of gas in Iceland?
+How Much Is the Price of Gas in Iceland?

 The price of gas in Iceland fluctuates throughout the year, but you can check the current gas prices in Iceland here.
 The gas in Iceland might seem expensive, and that is because it is.
 Like many of the resources in Iceland, gas has to be imported from off the island.
 The cost of transporting it to Iceland drives the cost for consumers up.